Top 5 of the best customer loyalty tools

 Discover our Top 5 tools for retaining your customers!
 More than loyalty points, promotional codes or newsletters… today, brands have many levers for developing a sustainable relationship with their communities.

 Whether that means receiving a welcome gift or sponsorship, acquiring points on a loyalty card, using a promotional code on an e-commerce site… We have all already returned to a brand in order to benefit from these specific advantages.
+Beyond these

 The traditional customer loyalty tools